-Three years of a world language or two years of two different languages are strongly recommended for students planning to attend college.
-As world language learning is cumulative, students must pass both semesters of a world language course in order to be permitted to enroll in the next sequential course.
+Three years of world language or two years of two different languages are strongly recommended for students planning to attend college.
+As world language learning is cumulative, students must pass both semesters for a world language course in order to be permitted to enroll in the next sequential course.

-AMERICAN SIGN LANGUAGE I
+AMERICAN SIGN LANGUAGE